 - 1 tsp oregano

-- Stir together tomato puree, salt, oregano and garlic powder in a small bowl.
+- For the sauce, stir together tomato puree, salt, oregano and garlic powder in a small bowl.
 Set aside.

-- On a floured piece of parchment paper, carefully take half of the dough and gently stretch it to form about a 12 inch circle.
+- On a lightly floured piece of parchment paper, carefully take out the dough and gently stretch it and push out to form a large circle, leaving a larger area at the edge.
 Do not roll out or push down too hard.
 Be careful to also not allow dough to get too thin.

 - Brush the edges of the crust with olive oil.

-- Transfer pizza and parchment paper onto hot stone.
+- Using a flat baking sheet, transfer pizza and parchment paper onto hot stone in the oven.